-The Pittsburgh Modular Taiga Keyboard Synthesizer includes a Eurorack format synthesizer power supply.
-Eurorack format modules can be installed, rearranged, removed, and replaced with any compatible Eurorack modules from Pittsburgh Modular, Cre8audio, or other manufacturers.
+The Pittsburgh Modular Taiga Synthesizer is a Eurorack format synthesizer module.
+The module can be installed, rearranged, removed, and replaced in any compatible Eurorack case from Pittsburgh Modular, Cre8audio, or other manufacturers.

-Do NOT remove Eurorack modules from the Pittsburgh Modular Taiga Keyboard Synthesizer while it is plugged in!
+Do NOT remove the Pittsburgh Modular Taiga Synthesizer module from any case while it is plugged in.

-Do NOT plug or unplug the power ribbon cable from installed Eurorack modules while the Pittsburgh Modular Taiga Synthesizer is plugged in!
+Do NOT plug or unplug the power ribbon cable from the Pittsburgh Modular Taiga Synthesizer or case while the case is plugged in.

-The Pittsburgh Modular Taiga Synthesizer uses a standard, keyed 16 pin Eurorack power header to connect Eurorack modules to a bipolar +/-12v power supply.
+The Pittsburgh Modular Taiga Synthesizer uses a standard 16 pin Eurorack ribbon cable to connect the module to a bipolar +/-12v power supply.
 Please pay very close attention to the orientation of the ribbon cable when adding and removing modules.
 The stripe on the ribbon cable marks -12 volt power.
 This stripe needs to line up with the -12 volt pins on the power supply and the -12 volt pins on the module.
-The Pittsburgh Modular Taiga Keyboard Synthesizer includes reverse polarity protection so it should not be damaged when a module is plugged in incorrectly; however, as a general rule, failure to match up the pins correctly can result in damage to one or all the modules in a case.
+The Pittsburgh Modular Taiga Synthesizer includes reverse polarity protection so it will not be damaged when plugged in incorrectly; however, as a general rule, failure to match up the pins correctly can result in damage to one or all the modules in a case.
+On Pittsburgh Modular and Cre8audio cases the positive and negative voltages are clearly labeled.
+On the Pittsburgh Modular Taiga Synthesizer module, the power header is clearly labeled and keyed to ensure a safe and proper connection.